-Many people in Philadelphia suffer from low self-esteem.
+Many people suffer from low self-esteem.
 Low self-esteem is characterized by having a generally poor opinion of yourself, and negatively judging yourself and your value as a person.
 Struggles with self-esteem can impact many areas of your life, including your relationships with others, your ability to succeed at work and school, and your day-to-day mood.
 Low self-esteem is common among people with depression, who often think that they aren't smart enough, aren't good enough, aren't loveable, or are otherwise lacking.
 Low self-esteem is also common among people who have anxiety, who are hyper-focused on themselves and may think that other people are focused on them as well.
 If you think everyone else is judging your worst qualities, it becomes very easy to judge yourself harshly.
 As a result of this, individuals with low self-esteem may experience poor body image, sexual anxiety or dissatisfaction, or issues related to identity.

 Low self-esteem can take the form of self-doubt, self-criticism, or trouble mastering new tasks and life transitions.
 Self-imposed high expectations can make it difficult to take on new challenges or opportunities, and fear of failure can lead you to avoid new experiences altogether.
 Expecting other people to dislike you makes it difficult to reach out and build relationships with others.
 Telling yourself that you won't get a promotion at work might prevent you from applying for the position, or affect your ability to interview successfully.
 Over time, low self-esteem can lead to self-defeating thoughts and behaviors, creating a vicious cycle of failure and disappointment.
 In order to beat low self-esteem, some people need to drown out overwhelming negative thoughts about themselves with strong positive messages.
 Others may have a more positive overall self-image, but still need to gain a more realistic view of their balance of strengths and weaknesses.
 By taking concrete steps to change your thoughts and behaviors, you can break out of the pattern of low-self esteem.